-Heat the motor housing (16) with a torch to expand it enough for the stator (42) to be installed; when heating the motor housing, make sure that the stator is clear to avoid a fire hazard, or damage to the windings.
+Heat the motor housing with a torch to expand it enough for the stator to be installed; when heating the motor housing, make sure that the stator is clear to avoid a fire hazard, or damage to the windings.
 Apply heat evenly to the outside of the housing; excessive heat is not required.

-When the motor housing is sufficiently heated, position the stator so that the leads are in line with the terminal opening.
+When the motor housing is sufficiently heated, position the stator so that slot in the stator aligns with the plate on the inside of the motor housing and so that the leads are in line with the terminal opening.
 Carefully lower the stator into the motor housing until fully seated against the housing shoulder.
 Be careful not to damage the stator lead insulation during reassembly.
 If the stator "cocks" in the motor housing, remove it and try again.